-- Ask the adults to complete a profile too.
+Ask the adults to complete a profile too.
 This will encourage young people and is good fun.

 Use one-page profiles to get to know the young people and each other.

 We all change, so regularly review the profiles.

-- Make sure the information is stored safely.
+Store the information safely.